pogyomo/submode.nvim/README.md

         - If at least one value is supplied, these mappings is registered and this submode is sealed automatically.

 - `seal(name)`
-    - Seal submode so that no additional `submode.default` will be refused.
+    - Seal submode so that additional `submode.default` will be refused.
     - `name: string` Name of target submode.

 - `default(name, lhs, rhs, opts)`